<< WHAT IS A STRATEGY ? >>

 The Strategies of building a broad base of support and building on

-incremental gains will allow you to move towards becoming an effective group
+incremental gains will allow you to move towards becoming an effective

 and avoid the serious mistakes that most commonly characterize ineffective